 All Assistant Stewards at international Events should preferably hold at least a Level 1 status.
-If this is not the case they must have received formal instruction in their specific responsibility from the Chief Steward
+If this is not the case they must have received formal instruction in their specific responsibility from the Chief Steward.

-At 3 star and 4 star long At CCI 4&5-L (Long) format international Events, Assistant Stewards to whom important tasks such as warm-up arenas, boot and bandage control, stable duties are allocated, must hold at least a Level 1 status.
+At CCI 4&5-L (Long) format international Events, Assistant Stewards to whom important tasks such as warm-up arenas, boot and bandage control, stable duties are allocated, must hold at least a Level 1 status.